 How to apply

-- a list of some events you have carried out as a professional or featured writer (if relevant)
+- A list of any events you have carried out as a professional author

-We may ask you to send in a copy of one of your books.
-In these cases your application will be assessed at a quarterly panel meeting.
-We may ask to see a copy of your publishing contract, if you have one, or an example of your work.
+We may need to consider your application in more detail, for instance if you are self-published or don't clearly meet the criteria for your chosen discipline.
+In these cases your application will be assessed at a panel which meets twice a year.
+We may ask you to send in a sample of your work, or ask to see a copy of your publishing contract if you have one.
 Scottish Book Trust has the right to turn down any applicant based on quality of work.

 All applicants must meet the general criteria below, as well as the relevant criteria for your chosen creative area.